-I really don't get it.
-Instead of rationalizing addiction as a naturally-occurring lack of endogenous opioids and then justifying various forms of artificial dopamine as treatment because we're just poor, innocent victims of a blameless disease, here's a novel idea:
+I really don’t get it.
+Instead of rationalizing addiction as a naturally-occurring lack of endogenous opioids and then justifying various forms of artificial dopamine as effective treatment because we are such poor, innocent victims of a blameless disease, here’s a novel idea:

 Get used to less dopamine.

-Why are drugs addicts and alcoholics somehow entitled to be treated with more euphoria, as if it isn't our selfish preoccupation with physical and mental climax that got us into trouble to begin with?
+Why are drug addicts and alcoholics somehow entitled to be treated with more euphoria, as if it isn’t our preoccupation with physical and mental climax that got us into trouble to begin with?

 I don’t get it.